ricpol/gcd-utils/README.rst

 You should have any of `Python <https://www.python.org/downloads/>`_ 2.7 or 3.3-3.6 installed.

+This script may also query a local dump of the GCD database and filling in missing values in your index file.
+This is an entirely optional feature: if you plan to take advantage of this capability, you must meet a few more requisites - see below for details.

 Also, do not try offline indexing without a good solid *unicode-aware* text editor - ie, do *not* use NotePad.
 We recommend `SublimeText <https://www.sublimetext.com/>`_ but any modern text editor will do.
 Make sure your editor is set up to open/save files with UTF-8 encoding (this should be by default in modern editors).

 Convert downloaded TSV index files.